superashkan/GGSKA-Real-Estate-soen341projectF2023/Sprint 1/Task Breakdown.md

 - Implement a user-friendly interface for homebuyers and property renters to view property listings.
 - Create an administrator interface to manage user accounts, especially broker accounts.
 - Design intuitive and user-friendly interfaces for all user roles.\
-(Team members working on this: Chimdindu Okelekwe, Shayne Fleming)
+(Team members working on these tasks: Chimdindu Okelekwe, Shayne Fleming)

 ## Back-end:
 - Create MySQL/database functions for CRUD operations for property listiings, CRUD operations for brokers, searching for properties and requesting visits to properties.\
-(Team member working on this: Giancarlo Biasiucci)\
+(Team member working on this task: Giancarlo Biasiucci)\
-\

 - Responsible for creating and maintaning the client-server architecture
 - CRUD operation of user data
 - Implementing the use of application programming interfaces (APIs) (if necessary)
 - Implementing a login system to ensure each user can only see what is necessary
 - Implementing the search system that will allow users to search for properties
 - Implementing functional features (for example: mortgage calculator)\
-(Team members working on this: Ashkan Forghani, Phuong Khanh Ton)
+(Team members working on these tasks: Ashkan Forghani, Phuong Khanh Ton)